juinnsheng/abnpsychchatbot/README.md

 ## 📖 Introduction

-**Dymphna Chatbot** is an educational mental health companion designed to help caregivers, family members, friends, and community members better understand people living with mental health disorders.
+**Magdalene Chatbot** is an educational mental health companion designed to help caregivers, family members, friends, and community members better understand people living with mental health disorders.
 This chatbot aims to reduce stigma and foster compassion in our communities.

 ### 🎯 Purpose